 3: Include the human perspective in process maps of current and future state

-At every point of a process there are people having an impact.
+At every point in a process, there are people having an impact on the way it progresses.
 Visualizing the relationship between processes and the people who interact with them will help ensure that requirements are complete.